EQMOD/EQM_OBDWEB/README.md

 WEB-DOCROOT FILESYSTEM

-EQM_OBDWEB uses the SD Card as Temporary Storage, The actual WEB DOCROOT files are actually loaded to the ESP32 Wrover SPIFFs memory for faster page load time.
+EQM_OBDWEB uses the SD Card as temporary storage.
+The WEB DOCROOT files are loaded to the ESP32 Wrover SPIFFs memory for faster page load time.
 It also utilizes the PSRAM as a temporary buffer for SPIFFs loading up to HTTP delivery.
 SPIFFS file storage is initially formatted and populated with contents coming from the SD-Card.
 This is automatically done once the code detects if the SD-Card doesnt have the 'lock.file' inside.
 It copies the content of the SD-Card to the SPIFFs storage and then creates a 'lock.file' on the SD-card to prevent succeeding SPIFFS formatting and file copy.